 5.1.1.1 General

-This service provides peer LLC entities with the ability to exchange MSDUs.
-To support this service, the local MAC uses the underlying PHY-level services to transport an MSDU to a peer MAC entity, where it is delivered to the peer LLC.
+This service provides peer LLC entities or bridges with the ability to exchange MSDUs.
+To support this service, the local MAC uses the underlying PHY-level services to transport an MSDU to a peer MAC entity, where it is delivered to the peer LLC or bridge.

 Change text as follows:

-5.1.5.2 Non-AP STA role
+5.1.5.2 Non-AP non-GLK STA role

-The MAC data plane architecture of a non-AP STA is …
+The MAC data plane architecture of a non-AP non-GLK STA is …

 Change the caption on Figure 5-3 to add “Non-GLK”.